mattoby/mattoby.github.io/_posts/2016-2-1-mpowermemory.md

 ![ROCs_allfeatures.png]({{site.baseurl}}/images/ROCs_allfeatures.png)

 Logistic regression calculates coefficients for each feature, which can be interpreted as relative importances of the features for doing the classification (i.e., for predicting whether a game user has Parkinson's).
 Looking at these coefficients can give a lot of insight into what a model is doing.

 ![feature_importances_allfeatures.png]({{site.baseurl}}/images/feature_importances_allfeatures.png)

+There are three striking observations to be made from the distribution of these coefficients.
+First, the most informative feature by far is the mean time between taps (especially in the 3x3 game, but also in the 4x4 game).
+Second, the game score has practically no predictive power.
+It is nearly last in the ranking of feature importances (note, negative coefficients denote importance as well, with a negative coefficient - so memory score, having a coefficient near zero, is one of the least informative features in the list).
+As far as metrics of memory, the

 I also found, troublingly, that